 Experience the history and cultural narrative of the Aboriginal indigenous people of Central Australia in this wonderfully curated and informative historical tour.
 Here you will gain a deeper insight into Uluru and its significance to the aboriginal people.

 The highlight of the trip is of course the phenomenal Uluru.
 If you’ve read our past blog article on why Uluru is so magical, you would understand why it remains the spiritual heart of Australia.
 There are two important walks that will be taken here – the Mala Walk and the Mutitjulu Waterhole.
 The Mala walk is by the northwest side of the rock and showcases Anangu rock art in the midst of spectacular vertical walls.

 The Mutitjulu Waterhole is a spectacular natural wonder at the eastern side of Uluru.
 It is surrounded by impressive scenery amidst the backdrop of Uluru.
 Here, also view rock art spanning thousands of years as preserved by the Aboriginal people.

 Uluru sunset is world renowned for its beauty and how the rock changes colour as the sun sets.
 It is considered one of the most beautiful sunsets in the world and a definite must do whilst in Uluru.
 Enjoy a sunset barbecue while admiring the beauty of nature.

 As darkness covers Uluru, 50,000 stems of light illuminate the size of more than seven football fields.
 This magnificent display created by artist Bruce Munro is a must see when in Uluru.
 For more information visit Ayers Rock Resort Website.

 When you’ve only a day to spend in Uluru, it is best to book a trusted and organised tour to make the most out of your day.
-Visit our website now and book a tour with us to experience the magic of Uluru!
+Book an Uluru tour with us to experience the magic of Uluru!